-Schucks work focuses on the themes of nature and wild animals as well as human habitats.
+Schuck's work focuses on the themes of nature and wild animals as well as human habitats.
 Drawings and telling-performances and -walks are used to create alternative worlds that open up new perspectives.
-For example, in her large scale drawings she combines fragments of landscape, road networks and animals.
+For example, in her large-scale drawings, she combines fragments of landscape, road networks, and animals.
 She uses both documentary and fictional materials; both the real and the imagined.
-The exchange and cooperation with scientists, in particular with biologists, zoologists and other „natur“ experts represents an important part of her work.
+The exchange and cooperation with scientists, in particular with biologists, zoologists, and other „nature“ experts represents an important part of her work.

 Graphit auf Beton, 2013 (currently exhibited in the museum)